 Enjoy a brisk walk in nature, sit down with some tea and a good book, buy yourself some soothing bubble bath and take a candlelit bath, meditate, listen to some soothing music and sit in stillness.
 Whatever it is that makes you feel grounded, make time for it.

+Meditation is an incredible well-studied stress-management technique.
 Research shows that mindfulness meditation, in particular, can help to build the gray matter in your brain which is responsible for memory, emotions, muscle control, speech, decision making, self-control, and more

 #5 Get Enough Sleep